jdebloat/jshrink/reachability-analysis/README.txt

 The resulting jar can be found in "jshrink-app/target/jshrink-app-1.0-SHAPSHOT-jar-with-dependencies.jar".

+If Soot v3.2 is required, the app is compiled with the following command:

+mvn --file pom_soot-3.2.xml -pl jshrink-app -am

 This will also compile the jshrink-lib library which jshrink-app builds upon.
 It can be found in "jshrink-lib/target/jshrink-lib-1.0-SNAPSHOT-jar-with-dependencies.jar".